 The authors concluded that restenosis is an independent predictor of long-term survival in patients undergoing coronary stenting.

 This study demonstrates that restenosis is an independent marker of prognosis in patients treated with stents.
 It is unclear if restenosis is a mediator or simply a marker of poor long-term survival.
 It is possible that patients who develop restenosis have more aggressive coronary artery disease and restenosis is simply a surrogate for more complex coronary artery pathology.
 In this study, revascularization was not associated with an improvement in outcome, suggesting that the ischemic burden imposed by the restenosis is unlikely to be contributing directly to this mortality hazard.
 This study raises interesting questions, but it would be premature to treat restenosis any differently than recommended by current guidelines.

-Clinical Topics: Invasive Cardiovascular Angiography and Intervention, Prevention, Stable Ischemic Heart Disease, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging, Smoking, Chronic Angina
+Clinical Topics: Invasive Cardiovascular Angiography and Intervention, Prevention, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging, Smoking, Chronic Angina